alexmgrant/alexmgrant.github.io/_posts/2016-10-6-ionic-rc0-&-firebase.markdown

     builtins(),
     commonjs({
       include: [
-        'node_modules/rxjs/**', // firebase depends on rxjs and needs this to avoid build errors 'node_modules/firebase/**', // here is firebase
+        'node_modules/**', // We're going to include all of node_modules here because there will be many commonjs module dependencies within your included packages.
-        'node_modules/lodash/**' // lodash will complain when we try to use default import ],
+      ],
       namedExports: {
         'node_modules/firebase/firebase.js': ['initializeApp', 'auth', 'database']